Ernest L. Boyer: Early life and education

-Boyer taught and served in administrative posts at Loyola Marymount University, Upland College and the University of California at Santa Barbara.
+Career

+He began his teaching career at Loyola Marymount University in California while a graduate student, and then served as a professor of speech pathology and audiology at Upland College.
 At Upland College, he introduced the idea of a program that would give students a period in which they would not attend class during the mid-year term, and the students would take on individual projects.
 When he was at Upland, he decided that he wanted to devote his career to educational administration.

+In 1960 Boyer accepted a position with the Western College Association, as director of the Commission to Improve the Education of Teachers.
+Two years later he became the director of the Center for Coordinated Education at the University of California, Santa Barbara.
+In this position Boyer was free to administer projects for the improvement of the California education system, from kindergarten to college.

 In 1965, he moved east to join the State University of New York system as its first executive dean.
 He became Chancellor of the institution five years later.

 In his seven-year term, he founded the Empire State College at Saratoga Springs and four other locations as non-campus SUNY schools in which adults could study for degrees without attending classes.
 He also set up an experimental three-year Bachelor of Arts program; established a new rank, Distinguished Teaching Professor, to reward faculty members of educational distinction as well as research, and established one of the first student-exchange programs with the Soviet Union.

 Dr. Boyer served on commissions to advise President Richard M. Nixon and President Gerald R. Ford.
 In 1977, he was appointed by President Jimmy Carter to lead the United States as Commissioner of Education.

 Toward the end of the Carter Administration, Dr. Boyer followed Alan Pifer as president of the Carnegie Foundation for the Advancement of Teaching.
-He expanded his position to go beyond the study of higher education bringing more attention to education at every level with concentration on the earliest years of a child’s education.
+He expanded his position to go beyond the study of higher education bringing more attention to education at every level with concentration on the earliest years of a child's education.
+In the power struggle for control of college sports Dr. Boyer advised the NCAA Presidents Commission, "There are presidents whose institutions are so deeply involved in athletics that their own institutional and personal futures hang in the balance.
+They feel they must resist such change because athletics are bigger than they are."
 He served the Foundation from 1979 to his death in 1995.
 Dr. Boyer died on December 8, 1995.
 During his three-year struggle with cancer, he never stopped working.
 He took telephone calls the day before he died.